-- Integral Care participates on the Expert Panel for the City and co-leads the Behavioral Health Branch of Emergency Operations Center during the COVID-19 response. - Integral Care participates in an executive leadership role in the Behavioral Health Criminal Justice Advisory Committee (BHCJAC).
-BHCJAC is a collaborative association of criminal justice, intellectual and developmental disabilities and behavioral health stakeholders.
+- Integral Care participates in an executive leadership role in the Behavioral Health Criminal Justice Advisory Committee (BHCJAC).
+BHCJAC is a collaborative association of criminal justice, intellectual and developmental disabilities, and behavioral health stakeholders.
 BHCJAC's mission is to develop and sustain a planning partnership to support persons with behavioral health needs and to promote justice and public safety.
-BHJAC worked with Meadows Mental Health Policy Institute to develop a community dashboard that is comprised of key metrics designated by BHCJAC, including the four national "Stepping Up" initiative metrics to develop a standard operating procedure for feeding data to the Dashboard. - Integral Care collaborated with Central Health, Austin Public Health and Travis County Health and Human Services to survey community stakeholders and to complete an Alcohol, Tobacco and Other Drugs Community Assessment.
+BHJAC worked with Meadows Mental Health Policy Institute to develop a community dashboard that is comprised of key metrics designated by BHCJAC, including the four national "Stepping Up" initiative metrics to develop a standard operating procedure for feeding data to the dashboard. - Integral Care collaborated with Central Health, Austin Public Health and Travis County Health and Human Services to survey community stakeholders and to complete an Alcohol, Tobacco and Other Drugs Community Assessment.
 Integral Care is participating in a Substance Use Disorder planning effort recently convened by Travis County which will build on the community assessment to develop a new substance use disorder plan. - Integral Care participates in meetings of the Travis County Youth Substance Abuse Prevention Coalition, OSAR, Austin ROSC, and Austin Area Opioid Work Group.